amida-tech/saraswati-hedis-results-api/contract/contract.md

     Returns 200 if successful

   GET /measures
-    Returns array of all measures in `measures` colleection
+    Returns array of all measures in `measures` collection

   POST /measures
     Body: Single JSON object of patient data